cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 which version of python you run.
-If it is not the newest version, we use  *pyenv* to install a newer version so you do not effect the default version of python from your system.
+If it is not the newest version, we use  *pyenv* to install a newer version so you do not affect the default version of python from your system.

 ## Disabling wrong python installs

 While working with students we have seen at times that they take other classes either at universities or online that teach them how to program in python.
 Unfortunately, they seem to often ignore to teach you how to properly install Python.
-I just recently had a students that had installed python 7 different times on his macOS machine, while another student had 3 different installations, all of which conflicted with each other as they were not set up properly and the students did not even realize that they were using Python incorrectly on their computer due to setup issues and conflicting libraries.
+I just recently had a student that had installed python 7 different times on his macOS machine, while another student had 3 different installations, all of which conflicted with each other as they were not set up properly and the students did not even realize that they were using Python incorrectly on their computer due to setup issues and conflicting libraries.

-We recommend that you inspect if you have a files such as `~/.bashrc` or `~/.bashrc_profile` in your home directory and identify if it activates various versions of python on your computer.
+We recommend that you inspect if you have a file such as `~/.bashrc` or `~/.bashrc_profile` in your home directory and identify if it activates various versions of python on your computer.
 If so you could try to deactivate them while out-commenting the various versions with the \# character at the beginning of the line, start a new terminal and see if the terminal shell still works.
-Than you can follow our instructions here while using an install on pyenv.
+Then you can follow our instructions here while using an install on pyenv.

 ## Managing 2.7 and 3.9.5 Python Versions without Pyenv